Myths and Urban Legends endanger your safety. Myth Busters debunks the urban myths, urban legends, and folklore that make you easy prey for predators.

 See what happened in a wealthy Connecticut neighborhood: The Media Whispers the Truth about the Petit Family Massacre.

-• NEVER open your door unless you’re absolutely sure you know and trust the person ringing your doorbell (prevent Push-Ins and Scam-Ins by using peepholes and a doorbell intercom at home intercom system, and
+• NEVER opening your door unless you’re absolutely sure you know and trust the person ringing your doorbell (prevent Push-Ins and Scam-Ins by using peepholes and a doorbell intercom at home intercom system, and

 People who don't expect to be victims are the easiest targets by naïvely clinging to illusions that soften the world: